ghthor/gowol/README.md

 Wake-on-LAN package for Golang

-I wrote this a long time ago.
-One of the first things I wrote in go.
-It needs revisted, spec'ed out, and cleaned up.
+I cleaned it up so it actually makes sense as a package with a type.
+It still needs specifications.